denishen0000/Minesweeper/README.md

 ## Features

 - **Console-based Interface**: Play directly in your terminal.
-- **Difficulty Levels**: Easy, Medium, and Hard modes are implemented to make the gameplay for varibale.
+- **Difficulty Levels**: Easy, Medium, and Hard modes are implemented to make the gameplay more varibale.
 - **Automatic Mine Placement**: Mines are randomly placed each game.
 For convenience, the first cell clicked is **never a bomb**.
 - **Adjacency Calculation**: Numbers indicate how many mines are adjacent to a cell as in the well-known Minesweeper game.
--
 ---

 ## File Overview